 Garrett Beaman

-Mental Health Counselor working toward Licensure
+MA, Licensed Mental Health Counselor

 About Garrett

-It would be an honor to sit with you and collaborate on this challenging and rewarding work.
 Whether you are navigating anxiety, depression, trauma, relationship struggles, life transitions, identity exploration, or are seeking deeper understanding and growth, I encourage you to reach out and see if I am the right counselor for you.

 Background